 7. Don’t forget to freeze a few whole cobs of cooked corn for gnawing on in winter to remember summer days!

-8. Last tip: If you make canned Corn Relish, and the recipe calls for 1 quart of vinegar and 1-2 cups of sugar, use 2 FULL cups.
-Unfortunately this dietitian used only 1 cup of sugar and after all the stinkin’ work of canning, the relish is almost too pucker-y to eat!
+8. Last tip: If you make canned Corn Relish, make sure you don’t cut the sugar.
+Unfortunately, this dietitian used less sugar and after all the stinkin’ work of canning, the relish is almost too pucker-y to eat!

 Have you ever eaten corn raw right of the cob?
 Isn’t it the best?!
 Please share!